Skip to content

 How will alternative modes of transportation be accommodated by the project?

-We are at the beginning stages of the planning process and are working with the County and MauiMPO on multimodal considerations (including opportunities along the old highway).
+We are working with the County and MauiMPO on multimodal considerations (including opportunities along the old highway).

 Safety and accessibility for all users are a priority in alternative development.
 HDOT is dedicated to providing a safe, efficient, accessible, and sustainable inter-modal transportation system to ensure the mobility of people and goods while enhancing and/or preserving economic stability.